bhavyanshu/Shell-Finder/README.md

 1. Download the project or clone it.
 You need Python to run this.
 2. Just type in terminal *python shellfind.py* and then it will ask you to enter URL that needs to be scanned.
 That's it.

+##Contribute
+Please contribute to the dictionary file for this project.
+Thanks.
+More the keywords, the better the chance of finding shells.
 If any issues, then feel free to let me know via the issues page of github.